About

 BRUTALIST FURNITURE

-STRYD (IPA: “strɛid”; Dutch: “strijd”) is a Brussels-based design and furniture brand, with a creative ethos based on a defining essay on Brutalism.
+STRYD (IPA: “strɛid”; Dutch: “strijd”) is a Brussels-born design and furniture brand, with a creative ethos based on a defining essay on Brutalism.
 In The New Brutalism (1955), Reyner Banham attempts to codify the then-emerging architectural movement under the following principles:

 1. Memorability as an image